You’re here because your main concern is dark circles.

-Do you want to make your eyes look fresh as daisies?
+You want to make your eyes look fresh as daisies.

-And perk up the lack of glow-y-ness around your peepers.
+And possibly perk up the lack of glow-y-ness around your peepers.

 Before you can get those dark circles to pack their bags, you must first consider the source.

 How to Remove dark circles